Articles

 • What work do I not enjoy, and how much of my time is it taking up?

-• If I stay another 12 months, is that balance likely to improve, or stay the same?
+• If I stay another 12 months, is that balance likely to improve or stay the same?

-• How important is getting more of the work I want compared to the other benefits my current firm offers?
+• How important is this compared to the other benefits my firm offers?

 • Are there firms in the market where this type of work is a bigger priority?